gamemoddesignbr/GameMod_ESP32-S2-S3_PS4_Server_900u/README.md

 If you have problems with the board being identified/found in windows then you might need to install the [USB to UART Bridge](https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers) drivers.

-PS: As of today (May, 29th 2024, changes in the `mbedtls` lybrary caused this project to not compile correctly and some changes in the <b>ESPAsyncWebSrv</b> need to be made:
+PS: As of today (May, 29th 2024, changes in the `mbedtls` lybrary caused this project to not compile correctly and some changes in the <b>ESPAsyncWebSrv</b> need to be made:<br>
 -Inside <b>WebAuthentication.cpp</b> change the `mbedtls_md5_starts_ret` call to `mbedtls_md5_starts`.<br>
 -Inside <b>WebAuthentication.cpp</b> change the `mbedtls_md5_update_ret` call to `mbedtls_md5_update`.<br>
 -Inside <b>WebAuthentication.cpp</b> change the `mbedtls_md5_finish_ret` call to `mbedtls_md5_finish`.<br>